ctb/titus-blog/src/vms-considered-harmful.rst

 <http://ivory.idyll.org/blog/anecdotal-science.html>`__!
 And it's
 *really* fantastic to see it being done by a massive genomics consortium

+Bill Howe commented that I'm conflating the publication of "one off" experiments (which require reproducibility) with the dissemination of reusable software, and that we should enable the first via whatever mechanisms we can, given the poor status quo.
+I disagree, mainly because it's not capacity building: releasing shoddy VMs is easy to do, but it doesn't help you learn how to do a better job of reproducibility along the way.
+Releasing software pipelines, however crappy, *is* on the path towards better reproducibility.

 A related topic that also comes up occasionally is distributing software via VM.
 Scott Cain gave a great talk at BOSC 2012 on `Tripal